-Also, if you find your opponent's behavior annoying, you can add them to your
+Also, if you find your opponent's behavior annoying, you can always add them to your

 ignore list.